porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 # Flyout

 The `p-flyout` component, also known as a drawer, is a controlled component that overlays from the left or right side of the screen.
-It is commonly used to display additional content or actions without completely obscuring the main page.
+It is commonly used as a temporary workspace that allows users to complete tasks without navigating to a new page or as a mobile navigation.

 Flyouts are flexible in the context and can include other components of the Porsche Design System.